x

 Access

-A fine dirt road a few miles West of Ebbetts Pass brings you out to the Highland Lakes Car Campground, where PGE has nice campsites.
-Here you can access the Gardiner Meadow or Highland Creek Tailheads.
-From Gardiner Meadow you can access Arnot or Disaster Creeks, or the Pacific Crest Trail at Wolf Creek Pass.
-From the Highland Creek Trail head you can hike down to the Tahoe to Yosemite Trail at Spicer Meadow Reservoir.
+A fine dirt road branching Southeast off of Highway 4 a few miles West of Ebbetts Pass brings us out to the Highland Lakes Car Campground, where PGE has nice campsites.
+Here we can access the Gardner Meadow or Highland Creek Trailheads.
+From Gardiner Meadow we can access the Arnot or Disaster Creek trails, or the Pacific Crest Trail at Wolf Creek Pass.
+From the Highland Creek Trail head we can hike down to the Tahoe to Yosemite Trail at Spicer Meadow Reservoir.

 Miles and Elevations